hyunmi55378/Yumpick/README.md

-# YumPick Final
+# YumPick v2

-This is the final version of YumPick static prototype to upload to GitHub and deploy via Vercel.

-## Features:
-- Add/remove brand to/from "My List"
-- Open official link on click
-- No duplicates
+Final version with brand logos, My List logic, and link activation only from My List.